ibm-cloud-docs/EventStreams/disaster_recovery.md

 {{site.data.keyword.attribute-definition-list}}

-# Disaster recovery example scenario
+# Using mirroring in a disaster recovery example scenario
 {: #disaster_recovery_scenario}

-Let's look at an end-to-end disaster recovery scenario.
-This scenario demonstrates how mirroring can be used to provide increased availability and keep applications working in a major incident that affects a full region.
-Two clusters were provisioned in different regions and configured for mirroring (following the information in [Mirroring setup guide](/docs/EventStreams?topic=EventStreams-mirroring_setup)) by using A and B as cluster aliases.
+This end-to-end disaster scenario demonstrates how to use mirroring to provide increased availability and keep applications working in a major incident that affects a full region.
 {: shortdesc}

+Two clusters were provisioned in different regions and configured for mirroring (following the information in [Mirroring setup guide](/docs/EventStreams?topic=EventStreams-mirroring_setup)) by using A and B as cluster aliases.
 A producer publishes records to a topic called `accounting.invoices` and a consumer reads the messages from that topic in cluster A.

 ![Mirroring overview diagram.](disaster1.png "Diagram that shows a producer publishing messages to a topic.
 The consumer reads the messages from that topic."){: caption="Figure 1.
 Mirroring overview" caption-side="bottom"}